fenok/react-router-typesafe-routes/README.md

 The `hashValues()` helper types the hash part of the URL.
 See [Typing: Hash](#hash).

+### `compose()`

+The `compose()` helper is used for types composition.
+See [Typing: Types composition](#types-composition).

 ### Hooks

 All hooks are designed in such a way that they can be reimplemented in the userland.
-If something isn't working for you, you can get yourself unstuck by creating your own hooks.
+If something isn't working for you, you can get yourself unstuck by creating custom hooks.

-And it goes without saying that you still can use native React Router hooks as you see fit.
+Of course, you can still use React Router hooks as you see fit.

 #### `useTypedParams()`